troglobit/myLinux/README.md

 devboard from components like Qemu, Linux and BusyBox.

 Use the build framework in TroglOS to test your embedded applications before the actual hardware arrives.
-Or as a reference when said hardware starts acting up -- as it invariably does ... or even as a reference to another embedded Linux build system.
+Or as a stable reference when said hardware starts acting up -- as it invariably does ... you can even use it as a reference to other embedded Linux build systems.
 TroglOS is relatively clean and vanilla, the intent is to keep it as close to upstream sources as possible.

 Currently TroglOS targets an *ARM Versatile PB* devboard with Qemu and is only tested on Ubuntu 64-bit build hosts, using the standard Debian cross-toolchain.
 Pull requests for more targets are most welcome! :)

+To try it out, simply clone this repository, then type:

+    make

+Modify the configuration using the well known Linux menuconfig interface

+    make menuconfig

+When the build has completed, start Qemu

+    make run

+Now go have fun! :-)

 Requirements